 What is the most suitable rental contract for renting out my property?
 That is one of most frequently asked questions from clients.
-Maybe you are aware of the fact that in the Netherlands tenants (in some cases) can build up tenancy rights, and thus the right to stay in your property.
+Maybe you are aware of the fact that in the Netherlands tenants (in cases) can build up tenancy rights, and thus the right to stay in your property.
 Even if you need that property, for example for your own use.
 To prevent this, it is very important to choose the right contract when renting out your home.

 At Expat Housing we distinguish three different rental contracts; type A, B & C, which we will discuss below.
 Choosing the most suitable option depends entirely on our specific situation.
-Please note in addition that the below information reflects the current situation and will no longer be valid when new laws come into effect.

 Contract Type A – Rental agreement for an indefinite period